spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/advanced-usage/using-signature-handlers.md

 title: Using signature handlers
 ---

-In Laravel's console commands a `signature` can be defined to set expections on the input.
+In Laravel's console commands a `signature` can be defined to set expectations on the input.

 You can use a `$signature` on your handler if you let your handler extend `Spatie\SlashCommand\Handlers\SignatureHandler`.
 When doing that you can make use of the `getArgument` and `getOption` methods to get the values of arguments and options.